wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/using-the-command-line-interface.md

 To use the CLI tool, you need to enable the management API by passing the `-DenableManagementApi` system property when you start your Micro Integrator instance.

+Please note that in order to use the CLI tool you need to use JWT based authentication handler in `internal-apis.xml` file.

 -   When you run the Micro Integrator on Docker, start your Docker container by passing the `enableManagementApi` system property: